New surveillance footage of Michael Brown sparks protests

 Protests erupted across the country after Brown's death.

-Many were upset with the Ferguson Police Department's decision to release the original surveillance video of the altercation at the store because they felt appeared to justify police use of force.
+Many were upset with the Ferguson Police Department's decision to release the original surveillance video of the altercation at the store because they felt it was aimed at justifying police use of force.

-The original Ferguson Police report does not mention Brown's overnight visit or that there is any additional video beyond what was released.
+The original Ferguson Police report does not mention Brown's earlier visit to the store or speak to any additional video beyond what was initially released.

 Wilson, who resigned from the Ferguson Police Department, claimed he was assaulted by Brown and that he feared for his life.

-Both a grand jury and in a federal civil rights investigation declined to indict Wilson.
+Both a grand jury and the U.S. Justice Department declined to indict Wilson.